andrew/ultimate-awesome/README.md

 - [awesome-knowledge-infrastructure](https://github.com/onlydole/awesome-knowledge-infrastructure) - A curated list of tools and practices for capturing, connecting, and operationalizing what your organization (and you) know.
 - [awesome-aisecurity](https://github.com/OpenAgenticOS/awesome-aisecurity) - A curated list of awesome resources for AI system security.
 - [awesome-cloudflare](https://github.com/OshekharO/awesome-cloudflare) - ⛅️ Curated list of awesome Cloudflare worker recipes, open-source projects, guides, blogs and other resources.
-- [awesome-here-now](https://github.com/othmanadi/awesome-here-now) - A curated showcase of sites published with here.now — the instant web host for AI agents.
 - [awesome](https://github.com/otsobide/awesome) - 😎 Just a list of awesome tools & websites that I found and usually use, ordered by categories.
 - [awesome-boilerplate](https://github.com/OzanAkdal/awesome-boilerplate) - 🎉 A curated list of awesome project boilerplates.
 - [awesome-o11y](https://github.com/pelekh-o/awesome-o11y) -  Curated list of Observability, Monitoring & AIOps tools.